Last updated on December 1, 2022 by Wandering our World

 This old-school intimate Italian restaurant is the real deal, but make sure you reserve in advance as this is one of the most sought after restaurants in Looe.

 Address: Higher Market St, The Quay, Looe PL13 1BP

 The Sardine Factory is a stylish yet casual spot for you to really make the most of local cuisine.
 Whether you join them for breakfast, a light lunch, dinner with friends or family, a romantic night out, or a big celebration; their innovative and modern coastal cuisine will leave you feeling satisfied.

 Using the freshest of fish bought from Looe market which is opposite the restaurant, their food philosophy is to keep it simple and fresh.
 They let their ingredients do all the talking!

 With superb views of the boats bobbing in the harbour and the sun setting over the horizon, this is a restaurant that will take your breath away.
-Try any of their seafood dishes of course, or the scotch egg, beef cheek, and orzo pasta.
+Try any of their seafood dishes such as the Pickled Mussels with Seaweed Salt of course, or the scotch egg, beef cheek, and orzo pasta.